Ryan Tannehill Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Recent Performances

-- In last week's outing against the Texans, Tannehill racked up yards while completing 71.9 percent of his passes, tossing four touchdowns.

-- Tannehill has thrown for 616 yards while completing 73.4% of his passes (58-of-79), with seven touchdowns and zero interceptions over his last three outings (205.3 per game).
+- Tannehill has passed for 616 yards while completing 73.4% of his throws (58-of-79), with seven touchdowns and zero interceptions (205.3 yards per game) over his last three outings.

 Tannehill's Tennessee Teammates